Optimal limiting embeddings for $\Delta$-reduced Sobolev spaces in $L^1$: _t

 We observe that the discrepancy between the optimal ranges of $\alpha$'s in \eqref{bm1} and \eqref{bm} is a phenomenon that is peculiar to $L^1$ and the identities in \eqref w.
 Indeed, the analogous sharp exponential inequality when $n>2$

 was obtained by Adams [A] for the space $W_0^{2,n/2}(\Omega)=W_{\D,0}^{2,n/2}(\Omega)$, but it can be easily extended to the larger space $W_\Delta^{2,n/2}(\Omega)=W_0^{1,p}(\Omega)\cap W^{2,p}(\Omega)$, with the {\it same} sharp range of $\alpha$'s.
-The reason for that is that if $p>1$ then $\|f^+\|_p$ can be made arbitrarily close to $\|f\|_p$ within the class of functions with zero mean; the vanishing of the mean of $\Delta u$ plays no role in \eqref{mt}, as opposed to the case $n=2$ in \eqref{bm1} and \eqref{bm}, where \eqref w causes a halving of the largest exponential constant, going from compactly supported functions to more general solutions of Dirichlet problems.
+The reason for that is that if $p>1$ then $\|f^+\|_p$ can be made arbitrarily close to $\|f\|_p$ within the class of functions with zero mean; the vanishing of the mean of $\Delta u$ plays no role in \eqref{mt}, as opposed to the case $n=2$ in \eqref{bm1} and \eqref{bm}, where \eqref w causes a doubling of the largest exponential constant, going from general solutions of Dirichlet problems to compactly supported functions.

 When $n\ge3$ one instead obtains, as a result of \eqref{n6}, an estimate of type

 and a similar estimate for $\W(\Omega)$, using \eqref{n1}.
 In Corollary 2 we will exhibit a specific constant $C(n,q,|\Omega|)$ which is sharp in the case of $\W(\Omega)$ and $\Omega$ a ball.
 Similar estimates without explicit constants, but slightly more general otherwise, were also obtained in [CRT], but again, only on $\W(\Omega)$ or for functions of $\Wo(\Omega)$ which are nonnegative or radial.